Nursing MSN & DNP

 DNP-featured-usahs

 We’ve all had a boss at some point, and we know how important it is to have a good one.
-The right leader will set the tone of the workplace, inspire others and help to ensure increased employee satisfaction.
-In an environment like nursing—with hectic and stressful days—nurses need respectable leaders.
+The right leader will set the tone of the workplace, inspire others and help to ensure employee satisfaction.
+In a fast-paced and high-pressure nursing environment, nurses seek respectable leaders.

-So, what if you’re the manager, or you’re thinking of becoming one?
+So, what if you’re the manager or are thinking of becoming one?
 How can you be a good nurse leader?

-You’ll likely need to approach your work from a new angle.
-In this guide, we’ll introduce you to four different types of leadership styles in nursing, explain which are the most effective and examine the qualities that make these styles work well.
+You’ll likely need to approach your work from a new angle and consider different nursing leadership styles.
+Let’s explore seven types of leadership styles in nursing, review which are the most effective and examine the qualities that make these styles successful.

-Leadership styles are diverse and are in part defined by unique nursing jobs.
-Let’s review four leadership approaches that are commonly found in nursing.
+The types of nursing leadership styles are diverse and defined in part by unique nursing jobs.
+Let’s review seven key types of nursing leadership styles in healthcare.

-This approach emphasizes motivation, camaraderie through shared goals and individual relationships.1 These effective nurse leaders have strong communication skills and can inspire their staff to reach above and beyond.1 Transformational leadership goes hand-in-hand with a coaching style of leadership, but the latter focuses more on providing employees with challenges that help them grow and less on interpersonal relationships.2
+This type of leadership style in nursing emphasizes motivation and camaraderie through shared goals and individual relationships.1 These effective nurse leaders have strong communication skills and can inspire their staff.1 Transformational leadership goes hand-in-hand with a coaching leadership style, but coaching focuses more on providing employees with challenges that help them grow and less on interpersonal relationships.2

 #2 Transactional Leaders

-Transactional leadership is based on clearly defined structures and performance expectations, with rewards for achievements and punishment for negative behaviors.1
+Transactional leadership styles in nursing are based on clearly defined structures and performance expectations, with rewards for achievements and punishment for negative behaviors.1

-Laissez-faire leadership’s hands-off approach is the most passive leadership style.
-In fact, these nurse leaders do very little leading.
+Laissez-faire leadership’s hands-off approach is the most passive of the leadership styles in nursing.
+These nurse leaders do very little to lead.
 In some workplaces, this grants employees greater freedom, but it can also cause staff to lose faith in those in charge and take on too much responsibility.1

 #4 Democratic Leaders

-Also known as Participative Leadership, Democratic Leadership is one of the most prevalent leadership styles in nursing.4
+Also known as Participative Leadership, Democratic Leadership is one of the most prevalent types of leadership styles in nursing.4

 Democratic leaders focus on the team as a whole and rely upon the opinions of each participant to make decisions.
-Overall, this leadership style in nursing promotes collaboration and unity, fosters candor and accountability and helps make each member of a team feel valued.
-That said, because this leadership style depends on the decisions of others, it may delay how any given situation is handled and negatively impact the patient.
+Overall, this leadership style in nursing promotes collaboration and unity, fosters openness and accountability and helps make each team member feel valued.
+As this leadership style depends on the decisions of others, it may delay how each situation is handled and negatively impact the patient.

 You might also hear about autocratic leadership or authoritative leaders when researching types of leadership styles in nursing.
-This style focuses on issuing orders rather than building emotional connections.5 Autocratic leadership can be useful in other professional environments where employees are less knowledgeable and relationships are less vital, but for nursing, it’s usually not ideal.1, 2, 5
+This style focuses on issuing orders rather than building emotional connections.5 Autocratic leadership can be useful in other professional environments where employees are less knowledgeable and relationships are less vital.
+For nursing, it’s usually not ideal.1, 5

-Each leadership style has its place, depending on the team and environment.
+Each of the leadership styles nursing professionals can implement has its place.
+It ultimately depends on the team and environment.
 Which is best for a nursing practice environment?

 One 2021 study on leadership styles in nursing found that the transformational style of leadership had the best impact on nurse job satisfaction, while the laissez-faire style had the worst impact.1

-Let’s break down the characteristics of each leadership style and examine what makes them the most valuable for nurse leaders.
+Let’s break down the characteristics of each of the different types of nursing leadership styles and examine what makes them the most valuable for leaders.

 Qualities of Effective Nurse Leaders